Elevation: 11,996 ft

 Climbing and access information for this peak is on Page 278 of the book.
+Based on LiDAR measurements this peak elevation has been recalculated to 11996 feet with a prominence of 314 feet.
+The old measurements were 11,972 and 272 feet.
 Also, see Wes Collin’s article on The Lost River Traverse in the Climbing History Section.
+Updated October 2023

 No Regret Peak is located in the Lost River Mountain Range, northeast of Donaldson Peak and northwest of Mount Breitenbach.
 No Regret Peak is seldom climbed since it lacks 300 feet of prominence.
 Therefore, it is often ignored by those seeking to climb all of Idaho’s 11ers.

 I know that Rick Baugher, Chuck Ferguson, Wes Collins and Margo Mandella have climbed it (see trip reports below).
 Wes Collins and at least 4 other climbers climbed No Regret while traversing the Lost River Range Crest between 12ers.
 For them, No Regret was simply an obstacle to pass over on the traverse.
 Margo Mandella and her climbing partner climbed the peak via its Southeast Face.
 Undoubtedly, a few others have reached its highest point and numerous others have tried.

 Given the difficulties in reaching this summit, I consider it to be one of the best prizes for Idaho climbers.
 This is a great peak!
 USGS Leatherman Peak